JacobDWaters/Okta-Workflows/Slack/Okta factor challenge slackbot/readme.md

 ## Overview
 This slack and workflows are a proof of concept.
 Please read the `Limitations and Known Issues` section THOROUGHLY before deciding to implement at your org or not!

 Being able to verify a users identity is a frequent and critical part of the modern IT process.
-There are plenty of cases where one may want to validate a user is who they are, before providing sensitive information or making changes on behalf of a user.
-This slack bot and workflows provide a means by which to verify a user's identity with Okta directly within Slack itself.
+There are plenty of cases where one may want to validate a user's identity before providing sensitive information or making changes on their behalf.
+This slackbot and workflows provide a means by which to verify a user's identity with Okta directly within Slack itself.

 The workflow consists of a the following flows:
-1.
+1. Trigger Okta Factor Challenge
-2.
+2. Filter Factor List
-3.
+3. Create Verification Options Slack Block
-4.
+4. Slack Interactivity Endpoint
-5.
+5. Start Okta Factor Verification
+6. Verify Okta Factor Challenge

 ## Thank You
 This slack bot would not be possible without the following contributions!